-So that they can concentrate on their academic studies and have immediate access to course and research materials in languages other than English, students are required to either (a) provide transcript evidence of coursework satisfying the requirement, or (b) take a language exam at the commencement of their graduate program.
-There is no penalty for failing the exam but students who do fail should immediately take steps to further their language studies, pass the exam as soon as possible, and thus maintain satisfactory progress in the program.
+There is no penalty for failing the exam, but students who do fail should immediately take steps to further their language studies, pass the exam as soon as possible, and thus maintain satisfactory progress in the program.
 Professor Alan Wallach administers the language exams, and they are offered at regular intervals established by the program.
-Students interested in language instruction should contact Graduate House for information about language exam courses.
+Students interested in language instruction should contact Graduate Center for information about language exam courses; the DGS can sometimes also provide assistance on language exam preparation.

-M.A./Ph.D. and Ph.D students must pass the language exam by the third semester of their enrollment.
-Students may not convene the colloquium to plan the qualifying examination until they have met the language requirement.
 At the dissertation colloquium, prior to passage of the student's dissertation prospectus, committee members will determine whether or not the student has met requirements for any additional proficiency that the committee judges necessary for successful completion of the proposed research project.